On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function

-\abstract We investigate the variance of the optimal alignment score of two independent iid binary, with parameter $1/2$, sequences of length $n$.
-The scoring function is such that one letter has a somewhat larger score than the other letter.
-In this setting, we prove that the variance is of order $n$, and this confirms Waterman's conjecture in this case.
+\abstract We investigate the order of the variance of the optimal alignments score of two independent iid binary random words having the same length.
+The letters are equiprobable, but the scoring function is such that one letter has a larger score than the other.
+In this setting, we prove that the order of variance is linear in the common length.
+Optimal alignments constitute a generalization of longest common subsequences, they can be represented as optimal paths in a two-dimensional last passage percolation setting with dependent weights.